-The AYC-Qx4 series are vandal-resistant, waterproof, standalone, convertible integrated readers and controllers.
 These units automatically determine whether to function as a reader or as a controller.
 If the unit is connected to a standard access control unit, then it functions as a reader.
 If the unit is connected to a Rosslare secured intelligent power supply such as the PS-A25T, PS-C25T or PS-C25TU, it functions as a secured controller.

-All of the units are water resistant and suitable for indoor or outdoor mounting.
 As a controller, the units accept up to 500 users, and allow entry via a personal identification number (PIN) and/or by presenting a proximity card.
 The PIN code length for the controller has several options.
-The PIN code length can be a set number of 4, 5, or 6 digits or it can be a 4-8 digits option.
+The PIN code length can be a set number of 4, 5, or 6 digits or it can be a 4- to 8-digit code.